 On opening the drawer, the customer would be presented with a scrollable row of offer cards, often exceeding 20 offers.
 Customers who would miss out on seeing the chevron would wrongly assume that the website had only 4 active offers.
 In addition to this, the action of horizontal scrolling was not as natural or fast as vertical scrolling.

 Offers on the mobile website were present on a dedicated Offers page.
 To view these offers, a customer had to navigate away from the page they were currently viewing.
-This diversion caused customers to navigate away from their shopping journey, which sometimes led to session abandonment and eventually caused a loss in revenue.
+This diversion caused customers to navigate away from their shopping journey, which potentially led to session abandonment causing a loss in revenue.
 Moreover, the long list of offers on this page meant that a user had to scroll a lot to view all offers.
 The arrangement of offers on this page also did not provide any value to users looking for brand-specific or product-specific offers.

 I opted to break down the monolithic redesign project into multiple phases, with each phase designed to achieve a specific outcome.
 The phases were prioritized based on the level of effort required and the impact they would create.
 I planned to tackle low effort, high impact work first, working towards approaching an ideal state.
 This test-and-learn strategy enabled us to fully focus on achieving a single predetermined outcome at every step.

 The first step was to make the Offers drawer trigger more prominent.
 I had been working on a different project which involved making the sitewide offer (Free Shipping offer) more flexible.
 Based on the requirements, I had decided to move the offer to its own space above the global navigation.
-So I repurposed that space to also include the trigger for the Offers drawer.
-This space could now be used as a dedicated offers space for showing multiple offers, personalized offers and contextual offers.
+So I repurposed that space to also include the trigger for viewing all available Offers.
+Clicking on the button would take a customer to the dedicated Offers page on both desktop and mobile.
+While this greatly improved discoverability, it also led the customers to navigate away from their shopping journey.
+It was necessary to provide a quick way of browsing offers without having to go to a different page.

-I decided to reuse an existing design pattern and retrofit the offers inside it to create a vertically oriented Offers drawer.
+To improve the shortcomings from Phase One, I decided to reuse an existing design element to create a vertically oriented Offers drawer.
 This change not only allowed customers to scroll through offers in a more natural way but also opened up opportunities for us to improve the structure of the drawer.
 Changing the orientation of the drawer enabled us to unify the mobile and desktop offers experience.
 With an easily accessible drawer on mobile, customers could now view offers without navigating away from the shopping journey.

 Studies have shown that humans have a limited working memory (Miller's Law) and time needed to make a decision increases exponentially with the number of choices available (Hick's Law).
 I hypothesized that grouping offers would reduce extraneous cognitive load on customers and deliver a better experience.
 An optimal grouping strategy would also enable customers to easily discover offers suited to their needs.
 These benefits would in turn increase offer redemption and improve customer loyalty.